toomanycats/gsl_experiments/README.md

 ![Smoothed Beam](smoothed_beam_profile.png)

+### Average X and Y after Smoothing
+This plot are the two averaged rows and averaged columns:
+![Smoothed Averages](smooth_ave_plot.png)

 ## Fit Params
 The fit is performed on the two single dimension reductions (average) of the 2D image.

-This plot are the two averaged rows and averaged columns:
-![Smoothed Averages](smooth_ave_plot.png)

 This plot is the Gaussian fit one of the above:
 ![Gaussian Fit](gaussian_fit.png)